DomiRiedl/Camera-Arm-Manipulator/README.md

-# Robot-Assisted Camera Arm — Bachelor Thesis
+# Camera Arm Manipulator — Bachelor Thesis

-This repository contains the code, documentation, and resources developed as part of the Bachelor thesis *Design and Control of a Robot-Assisted Camera Arm with Intuitive Control Methods* at the Management Center Innsbruck (MCI).
+This repository contains the code, documentation, and resources developed as part of the Bachelor thesis *Development and evaluation of a robotic arm for endoscopic cameras with intuitive manipulation techniques* at the Management Center Innsbruck (MCI).

-## 📑 Overview
+##  Overview

 The aim of this project was to develop a compact robotic camera arm that completes the existing **Desktop Teleoperated Training System** at MCI.
 This system combines: